Turmeric Yellow Roti or Chapatti With Fenugreek Leaves

-This simple roti is from my mother’s 80 year old sister.
-She is a great vegetarian cook and I learn something new from her every time I see her-Mamta.
-Makes
+This simple roti recipe is from my mother’s younger sister sister Rukmani mausi, may both rest in peace.
+Both of them shared a house (Kutiya) in Jwalapur.
+She was a great vegetarian cook.
+I learn something new from her every time visited them - Mamta.

 2 cups chapatti flour (250 gm. approximately)

 1 cup fresh fenugreek leaves or 2 tbsp. dry leaves (kasoori methi).
 You can use spinach, bathua, onion greensr chives or rocket salad leaves in place of methi leaves.

 1 tbsp. chopped coriander leaves (I have used frozen coriander leaves in these pictures.